tarunsirpi/tomato_disease_prediction/README.md

 pip install -r training-requirements.txt
 ```

+(Note:
-(Note: Here the model is trained using GPU.
-So, some of the packages used are dependent of the hardware.)
+1. Here the model is trained using GPU.
+So, some of the packages used are dependent of the hardware.
+2. Use `requirements-common.txt` to use packages without hardware dependency.)

 ## setup git repo